Skip to main content

 SSH Tunnel

-This is the connection/session setup between the SSH client and the SSH server processes after the authentication process is completed.
+This is the session set up between the SSH client and server processes.
+It happens after authentication.
 It's the default SSH setup.
 Nothing special.
-The tunnel contains multiple channels for different type of data.
+The tunnel holds many channels for different kinds of data.

 Standard IO in SSH

-SSH client process will accept all stdin from the user and encrypt and send it to through the ssh tunnel.
+The SSH client takes all stdin from the user.
+It encrypts it and sends it through the ssh tunnel.

-SSH Server process will receive the data over SSH tunnel, decrypt and fork a new process to execute the command received.
-The forked command stdout is written to the SSH server's stdin which is then sent to the client's session.
+The SSH server gets the data over the tunnel.
+It decrypts it and forks a new process to run the command.
+The command's stdout is written to the server's stdin.
+That's then sent to the client's session.

-The client then when receives a response from server, it then routes the response the stdout stream of the client process.
+When the client gets the response, it routes it to the stdout stream of the client process.

-Just understand that SSH is nothing different to HTTP.
-Just the application layer protocol with different specifications for client and server communication.
+Just see that SSH is no different from HTTP.
+It's an application layer protocol with its own rules for client and server.

 SSH Channels

-Similar to HTTP2, SSH uses multiple TCP channels using the same TCP session.
+Like HTTP2, SSH uses many channels over the same TCP session.

 SSH channels are implemented at application layer.